ollin18/ollin18/README.md

 - 👀 I’m interested in data science overall.
 I like working on data driven policies and interventions and love statistical learning.
 - 🌱 I’m currently learning causal inference!
 - 💞️ I’m looking to collaborate on any project that could be catalogued as Social Good.
-- 📫 How to reach me send me an email or reply to me here.
+- 📫 If you want to reach me, send me an email or reply to me here.

 <!---
 ollin18/ollin18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.